Mabdillahi88/sciencequiz2/README.md

    check the answer they have typed in the text box.
 - Reset button is added underneath to reset the whole game.

+### Science guess screen

+ - Instructions are clearly stated at the top of the game.
+ - The chosen letters are placed in vacant boxes on the word guess screen.
+ - Hint is given underneath the word so help the user identify the chosen word.
+-  Space is given to inform the user number of attemps left to identify the chosen word.
+-  Space is given to record the incorrect letters typed at guessing.
+-  The button (new scientific term) will direct you to select a different scientific term.